-QUIZ POLICY: Quizzes comprise 30% of your final grade.
-Unless otherwise noted, students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET on Sundays.
-If an approved excused absence is not provided, students should expect to receive a zero (0) for the quiz.
+QUIZ POLICY: Quizzes also comprise 20% of your final grade.
+Unless otherwise noted, students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET on Fridays.
+If an approved excused absence is not provided, students should expect to receive a zero (0)

+for the quiz.
 If you have a question about a quiz prior to the due date, communicate with the instructor or TA no less than 72 hours before the deadline.

-When quizzes are made available, you may begin them at any time, but you will need to complete them within the time provided.
+When quizzes are made available, you may begin them at any time, but you will need to complete them within one hour (1 hour).
 Please allow enough time to take the quiz in one sitting, as you will not be able to stop and come back to it.
 All quizzes will have 15 questions (1 point/question).
-Quiz content will be taken from the Scarre and Fagan textbook, lectures, and additional readings.
+Quiz content will be taken from the Scarre and Fagan textbook and additional readings, unless otherwise noted.

-Note: for each quiz, we are looking for the best possible answer and reading the text, watching the lectures, and completing assigned readings is the BEST way to succeed on the quizzes.
+Note: for each quiz, we are looking for the best possible answer and reading the text and assigned readings is the BEST way to succeed on the quizzes.
 Study guides will be provided to help prepare for quizzes.
+It is highly recommended you take advantage of these guides while working through each week.

-WRITING ASSIGNMENT POLICY: Writing assignments consist of 25% of your final grade.
+WRITING ASSIGNMENT POLICY: Short written assignments consist of 25% of your final grade.
 Unless noted otherwise, writing assignments close at 11:59 pm ET on Sundays.
 Please leave yourself enough time to complete the assignment and turn it in on time, technical issues do not excuse a tardy assignment.
 All assignments may be discussed with your instructor and/or TA before the due date.

-Written assignments must consist of at least 300-words but no more than 400.
-There will be a total of five (5) written assignments and all are due by 11:59 pm ET on Sundays, unless otherwise noted.
-There will also be one optional writing assignment for the last week which can be used to replace the lowest writing assignment grade.
-If you do not complete this assignment, your grade will be reflected as earned with the five (5) standard assignments.
+Written assignments consist of 500-word essays, there will be a total of six (6) of these essays assigned throughout the semester, plus one extra credit writing assignment.
+If you do not complete the extra credit assignment, your grade will be reflected as earned with the six (6) standard assignments.
 Please refer to specific assignment details for further information.
-Assignments will be based on comparing ideas presented in the lectures, course readings, and outside research.
-You will receive zero (0) points if any content from another student or the internet is copied.
-The rubric for each assignment is given in full detail in e-Learning.
+Assignments will be based on comparing and contrasting ideas presented in the lectures and course readings.
+Again, you will receive zero (0) points if any content from another student or the internet is copied.
+The rubric for each assignment and the extra credit assignment is given in full detail in e-Learning.

-PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit during the last week of classes (Wednesday, June 14, 2021, 11:59 pm).
+PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of classes (April 21, 2021, 11:59 pm).
 Again, leave yourself enough time to upload your submissions and consider technical difficulties.